Geeksltd/MSharp.Docs/Basics/Module.md

 ### Adding a New Module

-You can add a new module by right clicking on "Modules" folder in #UI project and selecting your desired module type.
+You can add a new module by right clicking on a created "Page" item in #UI project tree and selecting your desired module type.

 !["Add Module"](ConceptsImages/AddModule.PNG "Add Module")